bjd2385/threat-stack-api-examples/README.md

 ### Threat Stack API example scripts

-This repository provides some example Python scripts for interacting with Threat Stack's API.
+This repository provides some example Python scripts for interacting with or performing common tasks with [Threat Stack's API](https://apidocs.threatstack.com/).

 #### How to execute a script